kharvey19/music-generator/README.md

 ```

 ## Results
-The melody will be downloaded in a file titles `generated_melody.mid`
+The melody will be downloaded in a file titled `generated_melody.mid`

-Idea: Train a model that learns to write melodies that match a chord progression

-1. It sees a sequence of chords and generates a melody that sounds good on top of those chords

-What we need:

-1. Collect data: chord progressions and melody notes that go with them
-2. Convert music to numbers: for the model
-3. Train the model to learn those patterns

-LSTM model (Long Short-Term Memory): Memory Based model that learns sequences like sentences, melodies, or time series